bccp/runtests/README.md

 4. setup.py works (or fails) like 'make'.
 Therefore sometimes it is useful to purge the build/ directory manually by adding '--clean-build' argument.

+5. Install pytest-profiling and get support to profiling.